 As you can see from the pic, Zygor will show you where to go, what to do, what to collect, and seamlesslessly switch to the next task when you’re done, regardless of your current level.

-Whether you’re brand new to the World of Warcraft or decked head to toe in heirlooms, Zygor will get you to level 100 fast.
+Whether you’re brand new to the World of Warcraft or decked head to toe in heirlooms, Zygor will get you to the level cap fast.
 Even if you grab a bunch of levels in the dungeons or PvP Zygor has your back.
 Come back to questing and it will automatically adjust to your current level, show you the best place to go next, and help zap any old quests.

 To make things even faster Zygor can auto-accept and hand in quests.
 This speeds things up nicely.